UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/sublime_as_ide.rst

 You'll probably want to wait on this until you start using a debugger, but it's a nifty feature when you get there.

-The final requirement for a reasonable IDE experience is to be able to follow a debugging session in the file where the code exists.
+The final requirement for a reasonable IDE experience is to be able to follow a debugging lesson in the file where the code exists.

 There is no plugin for Sublime Text that supports this.
 But there is a Python package you can install.